j-tws/marketplacer-coding-challenge/README.md

 Seperation of concerns is a common practice in computer science as it is a form of abstraction.
 It also promotes better simplification, independent development, and maintenance of code.
 Having this approach in this challenge definitely increased my understanding towards seperation of concerns.

-NOTE: Last minute I added response messages into the `class Marketplace` which blurs boundaries a bit.
-Need to have a look at it.
+NOTE: Last minute I added a few response messages into the `class Marketplace` which blurs boundaries a bit.
+Need to revisit it when I can

 ### Test Driven Development